The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Useful Information

-Download Ahmedabad Old City map
+Download the Ahmedabad Old City map

 List of Havelis